 Chengde Hebei, China Travel Guide

-Shops typically operate from 9:00 AM/10:A.M.
-TO 9:00 PM/10:00 PM.
+Shops generally operate from 9:00 AM/10:00 AM to 9:00 PM/10:00 PM.
 Banks are commonly open weekdays from 9:00 AM to 5:00 PM, with some weekend reductions.
-Lunch service for restaurants runs starting AT 11:30 AM to 2:00 PM; dinner from 5:30 PM to 9:00 PM.
+Lunch service for restaurants runs starting AT 11:30 AM to 2:00 PM; dinner starting AT 5:30 PM to 9:00 PM.
 Tourist attractions generally operate from 8:12:00 AM to 5:00 am:00 PM/6:00 PM.

-Spring Festival (late January/February) causes business temporary shutdowns and heavy travel.
+Spring Festival (late January/February) causes business temporary closures and heavy travel.
 Other public holidays like Labour Day (May 1-3) and Liberation Day (Oct 1-7) mean crowds and higher travel costs.
 Some outdoor attractions may have reduced hours or close during winter.
 Always verify operating schedules for specific sites.

 Specialized services for visual/hearing impairments are limited.
 Research individual attractions in advance.